kostandinang/quartz/content/About.md

 ---
-title: About me
+title: About
-description: My bio
+description: A short bio of Kostandin
 date:
 tags:
 cssclasses:
   - no-meta
 ---
+Kostandin here,

 A software engineer based in Tirana, Albania.

-I’m passionate about software, startups, and productivity.
+Passionate about software, startups, and productivity.

+Currently working as an engineer building AI products.

 When I’m not working, I enjoy reading and making music.

+I embrace minimalism, creativity and growth.

 %% ### I embrace: